chukinas/gratuitous_greyhound/README.md

 To start your Phoenix server:

+  * install asdf and the plugins for erlang, elixer, node, and yarn
   * Install dependencies with `mix deps.get`
-  * Create and migrate your database with `mix ecto.setup`
   * Install Node.js dependencies with `yarn` inside the `assets` directory
   * Start Phoenix endpoint with `mix phx.server`